 If you live in a hard water area, the extra minerals in the water can build up inside the machine and cause blockages.
 To stop this happening, you can buy water softening products that help to cut down the amount of minerals that get stuck in the pipes.

-Most supermarkets in hard water areas sell water softners, so you shouldn't have any problem tracking some down.
+Most supermarkets in hard water areas sell water softners, so you shouldn't have any problems tracking some down.

 Hopefully, these tips will help to stop the bad smells coming from your washer.

 But, if you want to talk to us about your washing machine or any other appliances, you can always contact us here.